omarreess/omarreess/README.md

 ### It's Omar ❤️👋
+Software engineer

-Software engineer with 2+ years of Android Developement's experience .☺️
+Flutter Developer with 2+ years of Android Developement's experience ☺️

 ⚡ Responsible for building Real-World Mobile Applications , Implementing High-Quality UI designs , ✨ Maintaining code quality , Understanding the framework architecture and what happening under the hood .😇